A Brief but Necessary Premise

 Douglas Adams, So Long and Thanks for All the Fish [Part 4 of the trilogy: The Hitch Hiker’s Guide to the Galaxy], 1984

 A word of explanation about this oeuvre (I use the word advisedly; chef d’oeuvre would be immodest) might be in order, or even helpful, since anyone familiar with the website of the Institut d’Histoire du Livre knows (well, should know, or if they don’t know, they should nevertheless be nodding their heads as if they knew all too well) that in Analytical Bibliography.
-The Alternative Prospectus, written to accompany the course on analytical (or material or physical) bibliography, first published by the IHL in 2002, with revisions in 2004, 2005, and 2006, Chapter 4, entitled ‘Paper studies’ contains some five pages expounding much the same subject.
+An Alternative Prospectus, written to accompany the course on analytical (or material or physical) bibliography, first published by the IHL in 2002, with revisions in 2004, 2005, and 2006, Chapter 4, entitled ‘Paper studies’ contains some five pages expounding much the same subject.
 This same Chapter 4 has been cited in websites and other bibliographical resources (such as the 2010 Oxford Companion to the Book and in the Wikipedia entry on ‘Bibliography’) as a source of information, which is dreamily flattering.

 What – one might ask – is the relationship between that oeuvre and this oeuvre, which was written for the first edition of the course on ‘Paper and Watermarks as Bibliographical Evidence’ imparted at Lyon in 2009 and, after due revision was put on the site of the Institut d’Histoire du Livre in 2010?
 (Since, after 2010, the course on paper was in abeyance, for reasons beyond my, or anyone else’s, control, the text was not updated or revised in the short term, though I continued to gather material.
 This new version – mostly written in airports and railway stations, and over long, rainy weekends, but none the worse for all that – departs from an extensive revision begun in 2014, intended for a new edition of the course in June 2015 and intended to be put on the website immediately afterwards.
 “Intended” being the operative word.
 Perseverance, however, is my middle name and so in early, well, mid-to-late 2016, actually early 2017, it is here “published” as a Second edition.
 It maintains most of the structure of the previous version, albeit with some shifts to equilibrate chapter sizes, but adds a substantial quantity of new data, for the most part deriving from my own explorations of Medieval paper archives and printed artefacts, mainly Italian, of the Fifteenth and Sixteenth centuries.)